 Branding in a social context

-At LEAD, we work with what we call “branding in a social context” for companies, authorities and NGOs.
+At Lead Agency, we work with what we call “branding in a social context” for companies, authorities and NGOs.
 The work stands on two legs:

 First, we help brands ensure that their purpose story is reinforced through the right words (every word counts), a strong visual expression (logo, CVI, etc.), engaging digital communications (SoMe content) and, most importantly, marketing that hits home with target audiences.